Main

 • INDUSTRY, INNOVATION AND INFRASTRUCTURE

-Create an eco-friendly society Corporate Development Financial, Asset Management Contribute to the creation of an eco-friendly society by funding sustainable infrastructure initiatives.
+Innovation & Corporate Development Corporate Development Financial, Asset Management Contribute to the creation of an eco-friendly society by funding sustainable infrastructure initiatives.
 Build an asset management portfolio focused on renewable energy and peripheral business areas.
 Identify and accumulate examples of funding in countries in which the Fund invests.
-We are currently considering several sustainable infrastructure businesses for investment.
+We have closed an investment in a renewable energy platform and are continuing to consider several sustainable infrastructure businesses for investment.

 Develop talent leading to value creation